The Den and the Glen

 The Den and the Glen (formerly known as Storybook Glen) is a children's park in Maryculter, Scotland, opened in 1984, near the city of Aberdeen.
-It is best known for its disformed and off-looking models of various fairytale characters, as well as some more modern characters such as Shrek and Postman Pat.
+It is best known for its deformed and off-looking models of various fairytale and nursery rhyme characters, as well as some more modern characters such as The Simpsons, Teletubbies, Shrek, Teenage Mutant Ninja Turtles, Fireman Sam, Wallace and Gromit, Thomas the Tank Engine, Postman Pat, In the Night Garden..., and countless others.
 The most well known statue is of Barney The Dinosaur, which became an internet meme through an image with the caption "cha cha real smooth".
+There are also murals too, which are actually cutout boards featuring Superman, E.T. and Garfield.
 It has been rated a 4-star visitor attraction by the Scottish Tourist Board.